Beyond Worst-Case (In)approximability of Nonsubmodular Influence Maximization: Introduction

 First, we present inapproximability results for \infmax in both the hierarchical blockmodel and the stochastic hierarchical blockmodel.
 We show that \infmax is NP-hard to approximate within a factor of $N^{1-\varepsilon}$ for arbitrary $\varepsilon>0$.
 Moreover, this result holds in the hierarchical blockmodel even if we assume all agents have unit threshold $\theta_v=1$.
 We also extend this hardness result to the stochastic hierarchical blockmodel.

-Moreover, for the hierarchical blockmodel, we present a dynamic program based polynomial time algorithm for \infmax when we additionally assume the influence from one block to another is ``one-way''.
+Moreover, for the hierarchical blockmodel, we present a dynamic-programming-based polynomial time algorithm for \infmax when we additionally assume the influence from one block to another is ``one-way''.
 This provides insights to the above intractability result: the difficulty comes from the bidirectionality of influence between agent-blocks.

 Secondly, we present an inapproximability result for the 2-quasi-submodular cascade model.
 In particular, for \emph{any} 2-quasi-submodular influence function $f$, we show that it is NP-hard to approximate \infmax within a factor of $N^\tau$ when each agent has $f$ as its local influence function, where $\tau > 0$ is a constant depending on $f$.
 This can be seen as a threshold result for approximability of \infmax, because if $f$ is submodular, then the problem can be approximated to within a $(1-1/e)$-factor, but if $f$ is just barely nonsubmodular the problem can no longer be approximated to within any constant factor.
+We also show that, for any $\gamma\in(0,1)$, when only $N^\gamma$ agents have the fixed 2-quasi-submodular $f$ as their local influence functions and the remaining agents' local influence functions are submodular (or even identical to a fixed submodular function), \infmax is still NP-hard to approximate to within a factor of $N^\tau$, where $\tau>0$ is a constant depending on $f$ and $\gamma$.

 Finally, we pose the open question of whether enforcing the aforementioned restrictions simultaneously on the network and the cascade renders the problem tractable.